Whitsunday Islands: Naming

 On Sunday 3 June 1770, (the day Whitsun—Pentecost was celebrated on the Christian calendar) Captain James Cook sailed his ship H.M.B.
 Endeavour, through a broad expanse of islands which provided an unimpeded passage to the north.
 Cook named the passage "Whitsundays' Passage".
 Cook's recorded times and dates are often questioned.
-Time quoted is simply local time (calculated at Noon), the Date recorded is a little more confusing.
-Cook recorded Marine Time (PM comes before AM or GMT+12 hours).
-Considering the International Date Line, and knowing today's date on the East Coast of Australia is calculated at GMT+10 - Cook's recorded date is fortuitously correct.
+Time quoted is simply local time (calculated at noon), the date recorded is a little more confusing.
+Cook recorded nautical time (the day starts at noon).
+Considering the International Date Line, and knowing today's date on the east coast of Australia is calculated at GMT+10, Cook's recorded date is fortuitously correct.

 There is some contention as to exactly which islands are within the informally named Whitsunday Islands, in particular those at the southern extremity and the inclusions to the west.
 What is certain is that they lie within the chain named Cumberland Isles by Captain Cook (now officially the Cumberland Islands) and a reasonably defined section of that chain and surrounding waters have become known worldwide as The Whitsundays, based on a contraction of the Whitsunday Islands designation.